-8.9.3 Robustness checks: Varying the number of smugglers on the market
+Appendix I: Sensitivity analysis when the number of smugglers on the market varies

-First we can check that the observations of a large differential between the migration price charged by smugglers (i.e., p=35000) and the marginal cost (i.e., c=10000) is not compatible with a relatively competitive market.
+First we can check that the observations of a large differential between the migration price charged by smugglers (i.e., p = 35000) and the marginal cost (i.e., c = 10000) is not compatible with a relatively competitive market.
 The large markup suggests a cartelized smuggling market.
-For instance assuming N=10 or above would imply, using equation (61), that deportation risk is below 0.05 which is not very realistic.
+For instance assuming N = 10 or above would imply, using equation (58), that deportation risk is below 0.05 which is not very realistic.

 For our simulations above we assumed that N=2.
-We now turn to testing the sensitivity of our results if the market for smugglers is characterised by N=3 and N=5 smugglers.
-Simulations presented in the tables A1 and A2 show the magnitude of the implied changes.
-Note that, similarly as above, the degrees of risk aversion and deportation probabilities displayed in the first two rows of each table have been chosen to be compatible with the observations c=10000 and p=35000 characterising the market for Chinese illegal migrants.
+We now turn to testing the sensitivity of our results when the market for smugglers is more competitive, assuming successively N=3 and N=5 smugglers' networks.
+Simulations presented in the tables J1 and J2 show the magnitude of all implied changes.
+Note that, similarly as above, the degrees of risk aversion and deportation probabilities displayed in the first two rows of each table have been chosen to be compatible with the information c=10000 and p=35000, characterising the market for Chinese smuggled migrants.